 Indiana also conducts commissioners’ sales.
-I rarely talk about commissioners’ sales because the property in most instances have been pretty well picked over, and it’s almost a desperation sale by the county dumping properties.
+I rarely talk about commissioners’ sales because the property, in most instances, has been pretty well picked over, and it’s almost a desperation sale by the county dumping properties.

 We hope you enjoyed Ted’s lesson, “Is Indiana a tax lien state?”